Spring in Sydney is my absolute favourite time of year and it has nothing to do with the weather.

 It all starts with Art and About around the end of September.
 October rolls around and it’s Good Food Month with Hyde Park Noodle Markets, something else we always go to every year.
 Then, also in October, there is Sculpture by the Sea along the South Coastal Walk from Bondi to Tamarama.
 Yet another not-to-be-missed event in Sydney.
 In fact, I go several times including getting up to catch the dawn light for photos.

 Just when I begin to think that I’ve had my fill of noodles, artsy-fartsy culture and jockeying with other photographers for that perfect shoot, Sydney Open arrives the first weekend of November and I suddenly find my secret reserve that I usually only resort to in the presence of a dessert cart.
 “Oh, the dark chocolate cake is flour free?
-That sounds health and dark chocolate is good for me, right?
-Oh why not.”
+That sounds healthy.
+Dark chocolate is good for me, right?
+Oh, why not.”

 We have been going to Sydney Open since 2008 and it has never disappointed.

 Ok, that’s not completely true.
 I was disappointed that, back then, it was only every other year.
 Then I was disappointed when the ticket prices went up.
 And I was disappointed when not all of the buildings allowed photos, a disappointment I endure every year.
 Then I was disappointed when I had to wait inline, sometimes up to 30 minutes.
 Where did all these people come from?

 Have any of these disappointments ever stopped us from going the following year?
 No.

 We even see the same buildings as we did the year before.
 I know it seems like a waste to repeat ourselves, but it is actually part of our strategy now.

 Yes, each year we come up with a strategy before we leave the house.

 Why?
 There are over 40 buildings included in Sydney Open and it’s only one weekend, from 10am to last entry at 4pm.
 You need a strategy to fit in all in.